segmentio/segment-docs/src/unify/csv-upload.md

 title: Add or Update Profiles and Traits with a CSV
 plan: unify
 ---
 You can use the Profiles CSV Uploader to add or update user profiles and traits.
-This page contains guidelines for your CSV upload and explains how to upload a CSV file.
+This page contains guidelines for your CSV upload and explains how to upload a CSV file to Unify.

 ## CSV file upload guidelines